The GDN-CC Dataset: Automatic Corpus Clarification for AI-enhanced Democratic Citizen Consultations: Acknowledgments

 \subsection{Annotating GDN-CC-large}

-Having shown that finetuned SLMs were reliable for the task of Corpus Clarification, and that this task was actually helping clustering and potentially other downstream tasks, we applied our pipeline to the full corpus consisting of 240k contributions, yiedling a dataset of 300k argumentative units, split into 155k statements, 282k solutions and 62k premises.
-Appendix~\ref{app:full_corpus} reports detailed statistics regarding this corpus.
+Having shown that finetuned SLMs were reliable for the task of Corpus Clarification, and that this task was actually helping clustering and potentially other downstream tasks, we applied our pipeline using the best-performing finetuned SLMs (\texttt{Qwen-7b} for AU extraction and \texttt{Gemma-9b} for AS detection and AU clarification)\footnote{Further experiments with finetuned encoders displayed better results for AU extraction, and another version of GDN-CC-large will be shared.} to the full corpus consisting of 240k contributions, yiedling a dataset of 300k argumentative units, split into 155k statements, 282k solutions and 62k premises.
+Table \ref{tab:stats_final_corpus} displays the corpus statistics per theme and in total.
+This annotation reinforce the analysis made in Section \ref{part:corpus}, showing that \textit{Democracy and Citizenship} contains proportionally fewer solutions and more statements.
+We can also see that \textit{Ecological Transition} and \textit{Taxation and Public Spending} got significantly more contributions (72.4\% of all contributions and 73.6\% of all argumentative units in the corpus) than the two other themes.
+These themes are strongly related to the context in which the \textit{Grand Débat National} was organized, following the \textit{Yellow Vest} movement which started due to a raise in taxes.